 Learn more about these types of scams in this explainer ‘NAB reveals five scams to watch in 2025’

-In the Netflix series Ozark, Jason Bateman’s character Marty Byrde, a financial advisor in Chicago, moves his family to the remote mountain region of the same name to launder drug money for a Mexican drug cartel.
+In the Netflix, opens in new window series Ozark, opens in new window, Jason Bateman’s character Marty Byrde, a financial advisor in Chicago, moves his family to the remote mountain region of the same name to launder drug money for a Mexican drug cartel.

 But Netflix isn’t real life and anyone can be targeted to be a money mule.

-People experiencing vulnerability and international students are often key targets for criminals, according to Australia’s anti-money laundering and counter-terrorism financing regulator AUSTRAC.
+People experiencing vulnerability and international students are often key targets for criminals, according to Australia’s anti-money laundering and counter-terrorism financing regulator AUSTRAC., opens in new window

 Money mules are used in many crimes, including drug trafficking and child exploitation.